Ollie-Boy/blog/content/_index.md

 3. So here is [Java](https://www.java.com) -- the third one.
 Java is used for creating mobile and web apps, enterprise software, Internet of Things (IoT) devices, gaming, big data, distributed, and cloud-based applications among other types.
 I also tried to build my own blog with the knowledge that I learned and I am still learning it now.

 4. Gotta say, there should be a fourth one and yes it is [Go](https://go.dev "Build simple, secure, scalable systems with Go").
-I am planning to learn it because I wanna create my own hugo theme.
-There are lots of themes and every one of them is good, but barely one of them catches my eye.
-The papercss hugo theme I use now still lacks something that only exists in my brain, lol.
+Because I wanna create my own hugo theme.
+There are lots of themes and every one is good, but gotta say there's something that only exists in my brain, lol.

 Back to me, I am still a student, shy so prefer to typewrite.
 Minecraft ign is *MeWannaFly* ~~(Yes, IWannaFly is occupied)~~.
+My Discord is *shuzomatsutani*(Not checked often tho).
+You can also email me by clicking *Contact* at the far right of the top.

 {{< sidenote `
 <picture>